AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2023-11-21-the-perfect-theme-switch/index.md

 });
 ```

-Note that if a user re-selects the `'auto'` option (or whatever the default value is in your code), we just remove the `data-theme` attribute from the root element and clear `localStorage` so that our CSS `@prefers-color-scheme` media query kicks in again.
+Note that if a user re-selects the `'auto'` option (or whatever you decide to name the default option), we just remove the `data-theme` attribute from the root element and clear `localStorage` so that our CSS `@prefers-color-scheme` media queries take over.

 That's it!
 This is all of the JavaScript for the theme toggle: